MetOffice/qgis-plugin-edr/README.md

 Running The Query
 -----------------

-There are three options for running the query: the first is to cancel the query by using the Cancel option.
-This will cancel the query and not run it.
-There is an option to run and save the query (Run and save query) and another just to run the query (Run query).
+There are three options for running the query: There is an option to run and save the query (Run and save query), another just to run the query (Run query) and one to cancel the operation.

 The run and save query will create an entry in the **QGIS Browser** view to be able to re-run the same EDR API request later.
 This has the